quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 ## Client Choice of Original Version

-When the client picks its original version, it will try to avoid incompatible version negotiation to save a round trip.
-Therefore, the client SHOULD pick an original version to maximize the combined probability that both:
+When the client picks its Original Version, it will try to avoid incompatible version negotiation to save a round trip.
+Therefore, the client SHOULD pick an Original Version to maximize the combined probability that both:

-* The server knows how to parse first flights from the original version.
+* The server knows how to parse first flights from the Original Version.

-* The original version is compatible with the client's preferred version.
+* The Original Version is compatible with the client's preferred version.

 Without additional information, this could mean selecting the oldest version that the client supports, while advertising newer compatible versions in the